G-Deformations of maps into projective space: Projective -space

 \begin{proposition} $\eta \in \Omega^{1}(\underline{\mathfrak{sl}(4)})$ is a second order infinitesimal deformation of $F$ if and only if $\eta$ is closed and satisfies $\eta F =0$ and $\eta F^{(1)}\le \Omega^{1}(F)$.

 \end{proposition}

 We will now investigate the uniqueness and triviality of second order deformations.
-According to Lemma~\ref{lem:defouniq} and Lemma~\ref{lem:defotriv}, this is determined by second order deformations, $h:\Sigma\to G$, between $F$ and itself.
+According to Lemma~\ref{lem:defouniq} and Lemma~\ref{lem:defotriv}, this is determined by maps $h:\Sigma\to \textrm{SL}(4)$ such that $F$ is a second order deformation of itself via $h$.
 By Proposition~\ref{prop:projsord}, such a $h$ satisfies

 where $\theta_{h}:=h^{-1}dh$.
 Now $hF=F$ implies that for any $\sigma\in\Gamma F$,

 for a smooth function $\lambda$.
 Thus, for any $X\in\Gamma T\Sigma$

 Using that $\theta_{h}F=0$